 Category II: Scholarship

 Category III: Administrative and/or Professionally Related Service

+Category IV: Professional Behaviors/Collegiality/Ethics

 Candidates are rated in each category from unsatisfactory to excellent.
 The ratings are to reflect the candidate’s academic career span rather than a single year’s efforts.
 The ratings mean that the evidence describing the quality and quantity of the candidate’s professional efforts support a continuing level of performance judged by the evaluators as unsatisfactory, satisfactory, good, or excellent.